Defense Minister Survives Mortar Attack; 126 Killed in Iraq

 In Mosul, militants beheaded

-seven people.
+seven people

 Four

-shoppers were killed and 11 were wounded when a bomb exploded at a market
+shoppers were killed and 11 were wounded

 in Yusufiya.